Skip to main content

 Details: Shuttles provide regular access to Corral trail network—high quality singletrack riding with something for riders of all levels to enjoy.
 Brands for demo will include Specialized, Norco, Kona, Trek, Rocky Mountain, and Intense, among others.
 Coffee + light lunch will be provided to registrants.

-Register: Pre-registration costs just $65 (limited number so sign up early!) or you can register at the event for $75.
+Register: Pre-registration will open in Spring (limited number so sign up early!) or you can register at the event.
 This donation to TAMBA helps enable access to all the bikes and products at the Trail Demo event, and the various shuttles.

 The Rides